nholthaus/units/docs/how-to/math-functions.md

 `sinh` · `cosh` · `tanh` · `asinh` · `acosh` · `atanh` · `sin` · `cos` · `tan` · `sqrt` · `hypot` ·
 `modf` · `fmod` · `fdim`

-`sin`, `cos` and `tan` are in that list for a subtler reason than the rest: they take an *angle*, so a dimensionless decibel value never reached the library's own overload at all and the C library answered from the dB figure — `sin(decibels(3.25))` read −0.108195, the sine of 3.25, where the ratio's sine is 0.856321. `sqrt` and `hypot` read the logarithm the same way. `fmod` names the linear domain in its message rather than the conversion, and `fdim` refuses only when a logarithmic operand is MIXED with a linear one — the difference of two decibel levels is a gain, so that stays.
+`sin`, `cos` and `tan` are in that list for a subtler reason than the rest: they take an *angle*, so without an overload of their own a dimensionless decibel value never reaches the library and the C library answers from the dB figure — the sine of 3.25 rather than of the ratio 2.113 it denotes. `sqrt` and `hypot` read the logarithm the same way. `fmod` names the linear domain in its message rather than the conversion, and `fdim` refuses only when a logarithmic operand is mixed with a linear one — the difference of two decibel levels is a gain, so that stays.

 Most of these ask whether the operand is provably *linear*; `atan2` asks whether it is *logarithmic*.
 The distinction matters for a wrapper: `has_linear_scale_v` is false for anything it cannot classify, `kind<>`, `delta<>` and